 Random Access Memory, or RAM, usually refers to computer chips that temporarily store dynamic data to enhance computer performance while you are working.

-In other words, it is the working place of your computer, where active programs and data are loaded so that any time time the processor requires them, it doesn't have to fetch them from the hard disk.
+In other words, it is the working place of your computer, where active programs and data are loaded so that any time the processor requires them, it doesn't have to fetch them from the hard disk.

-Random access memory is volatile, meaning it loses its contents once power is turned off.
+Random-Access Memory is volatile, meaning it loses its contents once power is turned off.
 This is different from non-volatile memory, such as hard disks and flash memory, which do not require a power source to retain data.

-When a computer shuts down properly, all data located in RAM is returned back to permanent storage on the hard drive or flash drive.
+When a computer shuts down properly, all data located in RAM is returned to permanent storage on the hard drive or flash drive.
 At the next boot-up, RAM begins to fill with programs automatically loaded at startup, a process called booting.
-Later on, the user opens other files and programs that are still loaded in the memory.
+Later on, the user opens other files and programs that are still loaded in memory.

 BIOS stands for Basic Input/Output System.
-BIOS is a "read only" memory, which consists of low-level software that controls the system hardware and acts as an interface between the operating system and the hardware.
+BIOS is a "read-only" memory, which consists of low-level software that controls the system hardware and acts as an interface between the operating system and the hardware.

-All motherboards include a small block of Read Only Memory (ROM) which is separate from the main system memory used for loading and running software.
+All motherboards include a small block of Read-Only Memory (ROM) which is separate from the main system memory used for loading and running software.
 On PCs, the BIOS contains all the code required to control the keyboard, display screen, disk drives, serial communications, and a number of miscellaneous functions.

 The system BIOS is a ROM chip on the motherboard used during the startup routine (boot process) to check out the system and prepare to run the hardware.

-Motherboards also include a small separate block of memory made from CMOS RAM chips which is kept alive by a battery (known as a CMOS battery) even when the PC’s power is off.
+Motherboards also include a small separate block of memory made from CMOS RAM chips which are kept alive by a battery (known as a CMOS battery) even when the PC’s power is off.
 This prevents reconfiguration when the PC is powered on.

 CMOS devices require very little power to operate.

-The CMOS RAM is used to store basic Information about the PC’s configuration for instance:-
+The CMOS RAM is used to store basic information about the PC’s configuration for instance:-

 - Floppy disk and hard disk drive types